shazraz/Traffic-Sign-Classifier/writeup.md

 <img src="./Images/10-18.jpg" width="100"> <img src="./Images/11-32.jpg" width="100"> <img src="./Images/12-3.jpg" width="100">
 <img src="./Images/13-9.jpg" width="100">

 The most concerning images for classification are the ones with finer details i.e. children crossing and roadwork.
 This assumption is based on the knowledge that the images downloaded needed to be cropped and resized prior to being processed.
 The resizing was done via OpenCV's resize() function using an inter-area interpolation to minimize the amount of pixelation as a result of downsampling.
-However, their was concern that the features of these particular signs would be compromised during the resizing which may lead to classification errors.
+However, there was concern that the features of these particular signs would be compromised during the resizing which may lead to classification errors.

 *4.2 Performance on new images*